 A medical professional will conduct thorough screenings and evaluations to determine if a co-occurring disorder exists.
 Family members may notice changes in their loved one’s physical and mental health and be concerned about symptoms of depression, anxiety, or other conditions which they observe in addition to cocaine use.
 They should speak up about any concerns they may have or symptoms they notice that are out of the ordinary.

 Dual Diagnosis Treatment for Cocaine Addiction and Mental Health Disorders

 Fortunately, there is dual diagnosis treatment for cocaine addiction and mental health disorders available.
-Once it has been determined that a dual diagnosis exists, a targeted treatment plan can be developed that address both substance use and mental health issues.
+Once it has been determined that a dual diagnosis exists, our clinicians create a targeted cocaine rehabilitation treatment plan that addresses both substance use and mental health issues.
 The client will gain a better understanding of how their cocaine addiction affects their mental illness and vice versa.
 This can allow them to be more proactive in reducing risk of relapse and enhancing recovery.
 Due to the interrelated nature of these conditions, it is important that they be treated simultaneously for more effective results.
 Overlooking one condition or the other can interfere with recovery.

-1st Step Behavioral Health provides the drug addiction treatment and support that clients need to begin their journey to long-term recovery from cocaine addiction or co-occurring disorders.
-Personalized treatment plans allow clients to get the targeted help they need to create healthier routines, improve their mental health, and reduce risk of relapse.
+1st Step Behavioral Health’s cocaine rehab in Florida provides the drug addiction treatment and support that clients need to begin their journey to long-term recovery.
+Personalized cocaine addiction treatment plans allow clients to get the targeted help they need to create healthier routines, improve their mental health, and reduce risk of relapse.
 Contact us today at (866) 319-6126.